clickataxi/api-documentation/index.md

 `phone` Number of client formatted as a [E.164](http://en.wikipedia.org/wiki/E.164) number.

 `language` ISO 639-1 language code of client (example `da` for Danish).
 This value is used to determine in which language status messages should be delivered.
+Supported values are ["en", "es", "de", "it", "fr", "pt", "da", "sv", "nb"].

 `os` Type of OS used by client, if applicable.
 Types can be either 'ios', 'android' or 'windowsPhone'.